 Mohammad Mosaddegh, deposed premier of Iran (by reference)

 Forbes Burnham, Prime Minister of Guyana (by reference)

 Cheddi Jagan, leader of People’s Progressive Party, Guyana opposition party

-Guyana Minister of Foreign Affairs (by reference) (either Fred Wills, former minister, or Rashleigh E. Jackson)
+Guyana Minister of Foreign Affairs (by reference) [likely former minister Fred Wills, could be Rashleigh E. Jackson]

 Carl Blackman, reporter for Guyana Chronicle

 Mervyn Dymally, Lieutenant Governor of California

 Joe Mazor, private investigator

 Paul Robeson, American black actor, musician, activist

 Walter Thain, American doctor, consultant with Dr. Schacht